lspak/roadlords-automation/README.md

 - Node.js not in PATH: Restart terminal after setup
 - Port 4723 already in use: Kill existing Appium: `pkill -f appium`
 - ANDROID_HOME not set: Run setup.command again or manually set in shell profile
+- **GUI won't start Appium** (port appears busy but no process found): Restart your computer to clear zombie sockets

 ### Test fails immediately